 Speaking to The Financial Times, the chief digital officer of LVMH, Ian Rogers, described 24 Sèvres as the “shopping experience of the future.“

 “The combination of online and offline communication and experience has not been brought to the market by anyone yet.
 The internet has evolved from a text-driven editorial medium to an imagery and video-based one.
 We felt it was time to take our expertise in visual merchandising in the offline retail world and transform it online.“

 But in many ways, 24 Sèvres shares characteristics with its more established multi-brand online pureplay competitors, including international delivery services, chatbots or stylists-on-demand, and a glossy look-and-feel.

 What is most important to notice however is that the launch of 24 Sèvres marks a step forward towards a more consolidated approach to digital for LVMH, away from its past highly fragmented approach to eCommerce across the Group (Louis Vuitton, for example, sells online on its own website, while Marc Jacobs and Fendi are available on Net-a-Porter).

 Why are traditional luxury brands investing in their own multi-brand eCommerce platforms?
 It certainly is a big step from the siloed world to which they have become accustomed.

-Recognising the need to capitalise on this growing appetite (and unignorable rise) for luxury online, traditional luxury groups follow suit.
+Recognizing the need to capitalize on this growing appetite (and unignorable rise) for luxury online, traditional luxury groups follow suit.